Diogo-V/sudoku-solver/README.md

+# Description:
+Python program that solves sudoku using a backtracking algorithm

-# sudoku_solver
+# How to use:

-To use it, you must input a valid board on the "board_example" variable.
+For it to work, it's necessary to put a valid input in "board_example" variable (line 104) Example is already provided inside file